 Stop smoking support is a highly cost effective measure to improve health.
 In the UK, stopping smoking has been the single biggest factor in reducing deaths from heart disease, preventing nearly 30,000 heart disease deaths between 1981 and 2000.

 The UK offers the world’s most comprehensive support for smokers to quit.
 Stop Smoking Services have been established throughout the country and in England are now under local authority control.
-(Elsewhere in the UK they remain as part of the NHS.)
-These services offer practical support and pharmaceutical treatments on prescription to help smokers to give up.
+These services offer practical support and pharmaceutical treatments on prescription to help smokers to quit.
 The NCSCT provides training and assessment programmes for stop smoking advisers, and conducts research into behavioural support for smoking cessation.

 The National Institute for Health and Care Excellence (NICE) issues guidance on smoking cessation.
 See below for links to NICE guidance relating to tobacco.